-The hotel is located away from town in the sports village so it’s popular with visiting sports teams (mainly African).
+The hotel is located in the sports village which makes it a popular hotel for visiting sports teams (mainly African).
 Unlike the Yanggakdo, there are few facilities so evenings are quieter and more relaxed.

-Upon arrival, we were once again advised that we had to remain on the hotel grounds, which (no doubt for our safety) are surrounded by a high concrete security wall with a guard posted at the main gate.
+Upon arrival, we were once again advised that we had to remain in the hotel complex, which (no doubt for our safety) is surrounded by a high concrete security wall with a guard posted at the main gate.

 This wellness resort is set in a tranquil, natural setting with lots of trees, walking trails and a pond where some of the staff enjoy fishing.
 There’s a tennis court and night time activities include billiards, ping-pong and a video shooting game.

 This fierce heating is supplied to every part of the room, including under the floor and in your bed (these are as hard as a marble slab).
 I left my bag on the floor overnight, by morning it was cooked.
 It was here that we got to try Petrol Clams (see the ‘Eating Out‘ section below for more on this).

-At 105-stories (330-metres), this pyramid-shaped glass skyscraper dominates the entire skyline.
+At 105-stories (330-metres), this pyramid-shaped glass skyscraper dominates the skyline of the capital.
 Construction commenced in 1987 and has been halted twice.
-At the time of my visit (May 2017) construction was still ongoing, which – in a country that’s obsessed with completing grand projects – is odd.
-I asked my guide when was the hotel due to be completed?
-She replied “In time for your next visit”. 🙄
+At the time of my visit (May 2017) construction was still ongoing, which – in a country that’s obsessed with completing grand projects in just 12 month is certainly odd!

-From dog soup to petrol clams….
+From fried chicken to dog soup to petrol clams….

 One day we had lunch at KITC Restaurant #1, another day we had dinner at KITC Restaurant #3.
 We always had plenty of food on the table – lots of fresh salads, ample meat, the ubiquitous kimchi and plenty of rice.
 Throughout the country you see people working by hand in the fields.

 North Koreans love to sing and often have amazing voices.
 Our guide would occasionally sing Korean folks songs for us on the bus while on the way back to our hotel after dinner – she had a beautiful singing voice.

 Breakfast each morning was served at the hotel.
 Lunch and dinner were always served in a pre-arranged restaurant.
 During our 8 days we were treated to many fine meals.
 The one thing lacking in North Korea is fresh fruit- occasionally we were served slices of apple for desert.